 - If you are unhappy with the outcome, you should put your complaint in writing to the Director, International.

 The University of Otago is a signatory to the Code of Practice for the Pastoral Care of International Students.
-To find out more about this Code, please read the Code of Practice Summary brochure you received upon arrival, or ask the International Office for a copy.
+The University of Otago is a signatory to The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021.
+To find out more about this Code, please visit the NZQA website.

 There is a formal process in place for you or your parents to follow if you have a complaint about Otago University' s compliance with the Code.